mustafatoroman/VSTS-DevOps-Labs/aspdotnet/README.md

-## Deploy ASP.NET application to Azure App Service using VSTS
+# Deploy ASP.NET application to Azure App Service using VSTS

-This lab shows how to deploy an <a href="https://www.asp.net/">ASP.NET</a> application to Azure App Service with Visual Studio Team Services.
+This lab shows how to deploy an [ASP.NET](https://www.asp.net/) application to Azure App Service with Visual Studio Team Services.

 ## Overview